skillloop-team/SkillLoop/README.md

-Perfect 👌 You want your **GitHub README** for **SkillLoop** to be more **detailed and lengthy** (almost like a project blueprint + documentation).
-You also want all the **points you mentioned earlier** (student problems, internships, higher studies info, meaningful collaboration, curated servers, alerts, etc.) included.
-And yes — it’s important to clearly list **all tools & technologies** you’ll use, so others can understand (or even replicate) the setup.

-Here’s a fully expanded **README draft** you can use:

----

 # 🌐 SkillLoop

 **SkillLoop** is a **student-focused networking and skill-exchange platform** built to solve real problems faced by college students.
 It is designed as a **closed, trusted, all-in-one platform** where individuals can share skills, collaborate on meaningful projects, and access the right opportunities at the right time.